britishlibrary/idp-data-issues/README.md

 ## Overview
 IDP use this Github repository (britishlibrary/idp-data-issues) to record and communicate around data problems.
 We use a Github repo because this provides a mechanism for storing reports, etcs, associated with a given issue.
 The underlying 4D code and data for the IDP site are NOT part of the repo.

+The visibility of the repo (with very little in it) is temporarily Public; however, we intend to make it Private once the various interested parties have been identified and added as named contributors on Github.

+## Links

 Wiki pages internal to the repo are added and modified using Github in a browser: [https://github.com/britishlibrary/idp-data-issues/wiki](https://github.com/britishlibrary/idp-data-issues/wiki)

 Issues pages internal to the repo are also added and modified using Github in a browser: [https://github.com/britishlibrary/idp-data-issues/issues](https://github.com/britishlibrary/idp-data-issues/issues)